 With beaches to enjoy all year round thanks to the Canary Islands extraordinary climate, beach days can seem too inviting to pass up!
 The Canary Islands are home to over 500 beaches, each with their own uniqueness, colouring and amenities.

-We’ve rounded up what we think are some of the best beaches in Canary Islands!
-So pick your favourite, grab a towel, pull up a lounger and enjoy a day of blissful relaxation.
+Pick your favourite, grab a towel, pull up a lounger and enjoy a day of blissful relaxation.

 Eager to explore?